Weir v Secretary of State for Transport

 Weir v Secretary of State for Transport [2005] EWHC 2192 (Ch) is a UK enterprise law case, concerning railways in the UK.
+The High Court ruled on the interpretation of Network Rail's statutory duties regarding bridge maintenance, particularly examining whether these constituted an "absolute obligation" or were subject to reasonable practicability.
+The judgment clarified the liability framework for railway infrastructure failures, influencing subsequent cases on transport operators' statutory duties.

 Facts

-Weir and 48,000 other shareholders of Railtrack claimed that Stephen Byers’ decision to force Railtrack into administration amounted to the tort of misfeasance in public office and a breach of the Human Rights Act 1998, on the theory that their property had been deprived.
-The shareholders raised £4m together to fight the case.
+Weir and 48,000 other shareholders of Railtrack claimed that Stephen Byers’ decision to force Railtrack into administration amounted to the tort of misfeasance in public office and a breach of the Human Rights Act 1998, based upon the theory that their property had been deprived.
+The shareholders collectively managed to raise £4m together to fight the case.
 They argued their property was expropriated without adequate compensation.